By John Becker

 Major universities offer sales certificate programs to enhance your skills and build your resume.

-• UCLA offers a certificate in Professional Selling and Sales Management that mixes online and in-person learning.
+- UCLA offers a certificate in Professional Selling and Sales Management that mixes online and in-person learning.
 The program is designed to be completed in half a year (full-time) or 18 months part-time, and includes courses on business ethics, market research, and customer prospecting.
-The cost is close to $6,000, including all fees and course materials.
+The cost is about $6,000, including all fees and course materials.

 Pro tip: Many of these options offer online communities and forums for connecting with other sales professionals just like you.